Sibo-Ding/ECO395M-ML-Homeworks/Exercise 4/Exercise-4-Answer.md

 ## Association rules for grocery purchases

 I want to find association rules for customers’ groceries shopping basket.
-That is to find associated groceries that customers are likely to buy, if they buy a grocery.
-I preprocess the data to fit into “arules” package.
+That means to find associated groceries that customers are likely to buy, if they buy a grocery.
+I preprocess the data to fit into `arules` package.

 When finding association rules, I choose the minimum *support* as 0.005 and the minimum *confidence* as 0.25.
 So *lift* = *confidence* / *support* = 50.
 - *Support* is the probability (proportion) of buying each grocery among all purchases.
-I choose a relatively low threshold to include more potential groceries. - *Confidence* is the conditional probability of buying a grocery, given buying another grocery.
-I choose a relatively high threshold to focus on major associations. - *Lift* measures the increased probability of buying a grocery, given buying another grocery.
+I choose a relatively low threshold to include more potential groceries.
+- *Confidence* is the conditional probability of buying a grocery, given buying another grocery.
+I choose a relatively high threshold to focus on major associations.
+- *Lift* measures the increased probability of buying a grocery, given buying another grocery.
 For example, a toothbrush is purchased 5% of the time in general, and 40% of the time when customers purchase a toothpaste.
 Then the *support* for toothbrush is 5%, the *confidence* is 40%, the *lift* is 8.